 To maintain an ideal temperature for cannabis plant growth, be sure to install a remote monitoring system and place temperature sensors throughout your facility.
 When temperatures go outside of your set high/low ranges, these temperature sensors will send a signal to the main unit.
 The system will then send alerts to designated personnel via phone call, text or email.
 Instant notifications keep you informed and allow you to take action before irreversible damage occurs.

 Cannabis plants require the correct humidity level to remain healthy and thrive.
 Low relative humidity (RH) slows the photosynthetic process, while high RH promotes the growth of mold and fungus.
 The best RH level for each plant depends on its growth stage.
 Cuttings and seedlings grow best with a higher RH, while more mature plants thrive on a lower RH.

 A greenhouse monitoring system allows you to continuously monitor humidity and data log humidity levels.
-Over time, you can identify the specific humidity levels that work best for different varieties of plants and different growth phases.
-You can also program the system to send alarms when humidity levels fall outside of preset parameters.
+Over time, you can identify the specific humidity levels that work best for different varieties of plants and growth phases.
+You can also program the system to send alarms when greenhouse humidity levels fall outside of preset parameters.

 Threat #3: Power Outages

 When a power outage occurs, you need to know immediately.
 Greenhouse equipment requires a constant power supply.
 All of these systems keep your plants alive and healthy: